 In 2012, Airbus Defence and Space had a turnover over €5.8 billion and 18,000 employees worldwide.

-Its three business units are: Airbus Defence and Space Space Transportation, the European prime contractor for launchers, orbital systems and space exploration; Airbus Defence and Space Satellites, a leading provider of satellite system solutions, including spacecraft, ground segments, payloads and equipments; Airbus Defence and Space Services, the Space services partner for critical missions, providing comprehensive fixed and mobile solutions covering secure and commercial satcoms and networks, and bespoke geo-information services, worldwide.
+Its three business units are: Airbus Defence and Space, the European prime contractor for launchers, orbital systems and space exploration; Airbus Defence and Space, a leading provider of satellite system solutions, including spacecraft, ground segments, payloads and equipments; Airbus Defence and Space, the Space services partner for critical missions, providing comprehensive fixed and mobile solutions covering secure and commercial satcoms and networks, and bespoke geo-information services, worldwide.

-Airbus Defence and Space is a wholly owned subsidiary of EADS, a global leader in aerospace, defence and related services.
+Airbus Defence and Space is a wholly owned subsidiary of AIRBUS Group, a global leader in aerospace, defence and related services.
 In 2012, the Group – comprising Airbus, Airbus Defence and Space, Cassidian and Eurocopter – generated revenues of €56.5 billion and employed a workforce of over 140,000.

 Jeremy Close (Airbus Defence and Space UK) Tel.: +44 (0)1 438 77 3872